 The Holistic Outreach Prevention & Engagement (HOPE) Program provides a holistic approach to outreach activities and treatment services.
-Two key elements of the HOPE Program are the integration of peer support specialists and the inclusion of wellness activities.
+Two key elements of the HOPE Program are the integration of peer support specialists and the inclusion of wellness activities in treatment.
 Individuals ages 13-25 are referred to the HOPE Program after experiencing a psychiatric emergency.

-The HOPE staff provide outreach and engagement, mental health services, and linkage to wellness activities.
-The wellness activities are tailored to the participants' needs and interests, resulting in better quality of care and thereby motivating participants to access services and remain in treatment.
+Staff assigned to the HOPE program provide outreach and engagement, mental health services, and linkage to wellness activities.
+The wellness activities are tailored to the participants' needs and interests, resulting in enhanced quality of care and thereby motivating participants to access services and remain in treatment.